Pagnarith-Pit/PhD-Thesis-/Chapter1/README.md

 The study consists of two phases:

 1. **Phase 1 — IF Enhancement**
-   Train five base language models and five IF-enhanced variants on instruction-following datasets and verify improvements.
+   Conduct study to improve instruction following on five base language models (i.e., resulting in five IF-enhanced variants) on instruction-following datasets and verify improvements.

 2. **Phase 2 — Guidance Evaluation**
    For each tutoring input, generate **paired responses** from both versions of each model.
 Evaluate the pairs using **LLM-as-judge** and **human annotations**.